t3-team/turiyasills-docs-forked/docs/guide/safe-exam-browser.md

 Safe Exam Browser (SEB) is a secure testing environment that prevents unauthorized access to other applications and websites during assessments.
 This ensures exam integrity and provides a controlled testing environment for candidates.

+### Assessment Security Modes

+We provide two modes: You can choose one of them.

+We will make recruiters life better soon when we migrate the SEB online without requiring PC/Laptop Installations, but that little while away and it also comes at a premium as infra costs more.

+**Available Modes:**
+- **Strict Mode (SEB)** → for high-stakes exams
+- **Light Mode (Browser-only)** → for smaller/low-stakes tests

+### Important Considerations

+**Strict Mode (SEB):**
+- Strict Mode uses Safe Exam Browser which is a third-party tool which shall be downloaded and used.
+So there will be installation related hiccups as candidates come with different configurations of laptops.
+Common ones will work while exceptional ones will have issues.
+- If SEB poses issues as it requires coordination efforts when multiple candidates take SEB based tests from different locations - a pre-install and pre-check round could be prompted to avoid major problems during exam.

+**Alternative Option:**
+- Else choose the easier option of going simply with Browser-only options without enforcing strict monitoring.

 ## Step-by-Step Process

 ### 1. Navigate to SMARTEVAL Assessment